-PacifiCorp's 2021 IRP included stochastic analysis, which evaluated portfolio costs considering variations in load, hydro output, electricity and natural gas prices, and thermal unit forced outages.
-PacifiCorp's calculation of the energy value and cost-effectiveness of energy efficiency measures used these stochastic results to identify the incremental value associated with these risks, and PacifiCorp has calculated the avoided risk associated with customer exports using the same risk values applied to energy efficiency.
-Over the 2021 IRP horizon, this increases the energy value of customer exports by 3.9 percent, or \$1.24/MWh as shown on summary tab of CONF Appendix 4.2: ID EE Cost-Effectiveness.
+PacifiCorp's 2021 IRP included statistical analysis, which examined costs considering variations in load, hydro generation output, electricity and natural gas prices, and unexpected outages of thermal generators.
+PacifiCorp's calculation of the energy value and cost-effectiveness of energy efficiency measures used these results to identify the additional value associated with these risks.
+PacifiCorp has calculated the avoided risk value for customer exports using the same risk values that were used for energy efficiency.
+Over the time period for the 2021 IRP, the risk value increases the energy value for customer exports by 3.9%, or \$1.24/MWh as shown on summary tab of Appendix 4.2: Export Credit Calculation.